enlewof/shell-ask/docs/config.md

 # Config

-You can create a global config file at `~/.config/shell-ask/config.json`, or a local config file at `./shell-ask.json` in a folder where you want to run Shell Ask.
+You can create a global config file at `~/.config/shell-ask/config.json`, or a local config file at `./shell-ask.json` in a folder where you want to run Shell Ask. `.toml` files are also supported.

 ## Example